 7. Replace any fillings as needed.

-If you have had restorative treatments, such as dental fillings, it is possible that they may need to be replaced.
+If you have had restorative treatments, such as dental fillings, they may need to be replaced.
 Otherwise, these restorations could be chipped or broken, allowing for decay to develop underneath.

 8. Schedule regular dental appointments.